 The foot-in-the-door technique works by getting someone to agree to do something, then asking for more from them afterward.
 For example, let's say you want someone to donate money for charity, but they don't have any money with them when you approach them.
-If you can get them to donate just $1 or $2 when they first meet with you and explain why they should donate some money—like how their donation helps children in poor countries—then it will be much easier later when you try again and ask this person if they'd like to donate $10 or even $20 instead!
+Get them to donate just $1 or $2 when they first meet with you and explain why they should donate some money, like how their donation helps children in poor countries.
+It will be much easier later when you try again and ask this person if they'd like to donate $10 or even $20 instead!

 Grouping Products Together

 When you group similar items, customers will find it easier to decide.
 Having all items of one type in one place on the site will help customers narrow down their search and make it easier to pick out what they want quickly.

 Grouping products by price is another way to show customers how much each item costs without making them click through multiple pages or search filters just to see how much something costs versus another item.
 Especially if there are many options available from different brands with different prices!

 The Decoy Effect

 You're at the store, and you want to buy a new pair of headphones, but there are so many choices!
 You have no idea where to start.
 But then you spot another pair of headphones that looks almost identical to the first, but it's $10 cheaper.
 Which do you choose?